-The main Mac Virus URL is http://www.macvirus.com/, and we have no connection with macvirus.org or macvirus.net.
-And while one of the contributors currently works for a security company, this is a vendor-neutral zone.
-It is not financed or resourced by any security company, and opinions expressed here do not represent the views, policies or interests of any company.
-Or even Small Blue-Green World, necessarily, since Old Mac doesn’t work for us.
+The main Mac Virus URL is http://www.macvirus.com/, though https://macviruscom.wordpress.com/ also works, and we have no connection with macvirus.org or macvirus.net.
+And while David Harley currently works closely with the security company ESET, this is a vendor-neutral zone.
+Thanks are due to ICSALabs, which owns the macvirus.com domain but exercises no control over the content.
+Thanks are also due to ESET for allowing me to maintain this site without trying to influence its content.
+Opinions expressed here do not represent the views, policies or interests of any company.
+Or even Small Blue-Green World, necessarily, since Old Mac doesn’t work for us. 🙂 But then he hasn’t written for us for ages.

 Can you give a citation to a credible source for a SPECIFIC EXAMPLE of a DEFINITE INCIDENT of OSX malware that did not require password authorization and damaged home-based users?